Kirstyn McDermott: Biography

 McDermott was born in Newcastle, New South Wales, Australia on 31 October.
 She grew up in Woodberry, New South Wales and attended the University of Newcastle where she completed a Bachelor of Arts.
 In 1995 McDermott moved to Melbourne where she currently lives with her husband Jason Nahrung.
 McDermott is a member of the SuperNOVA writers group.

 McDermott was first published in 1993 with the short story "I Am the Silent Voyeur" being featured in Daarke Worlde No. 4.
 Her 2003 short story "The Truth About Pug Roberts", featured in the anthology Southern Blood: New Australian Tales of the Supernatural, was nominated for the 2004 Ditmar Award for best short story.
-Her short story "Painlessness" won the 2008 Aurealis Award for best horror short story and the 2009 Ditmar Award for best Australian novella or novelette.
+Her short story "Painlessness" won the 2008 Aurealis Award for Best Horror Short Story and the 2009 Ditmar Award for best novella or novelette.
 In 2010 her first novel, Madigan Mine, was published by Picador and won the 2010 Aurealis Award for best horror novel as well as being nominated for three other awards.